 There also exists an unofficial PS4 Remote play for PC application, created by developer Twisted (the same person who ported the Android version above).

 Remote Play PC (Twisted’s unofficial port) running Injustice, Gods among us.

-The community surrounding the unofficial client is getting big, and we’ve seen examples of people enabling Virtual Reality (VR) on the PS4 through this client.
+The community surrounding the unofficial client has published examples of people enabling Virtual Reality (VR) on the PS4 through this client.
 Or, let’s say, a “poor man’s” version of VR (still impressive nonetheless).
-We will see what the official Remote Play PC does too.
+The official Remote Play PC probably allows similar things.

 Sony designed the PS Vita with Remote play from the ground up, and the PS4 officially supports the Vita.
 There are however several important configuration steps you need to go through in order to make it work right.
 You can check the official Ps4 remote play documentation for PS Vita on the Sony website here.